markchanec/Data-Analytics/README.md

 # Data Analytics
+ School project for Data Science.

+ Sample set of data given and to answer questions regarding the dataset.
- School project for Data Analytics and Visualisation
+ Topics exmained are Data Analytics and Visualisation